catpea/catpea/README.md

 ## Programming Tips And Tricks
 1. Intermediate Data Structures: If you are working with nested or recursive "things", don't execute things instantly.
 Instead create a huge tree of things that are yet to be executed.
 This way, you will be able to see what is about to happen.
 If you just go for the gold without creating an intermediate data structure, you will never see the tree that you are supposed to be working on, and that is just not fair for when you need to debug something.
 TLDR; the last thing you should be thinking about in a recursive tree, is collapsing nodes, make the tree beautiful and readable first, export it to Cytoscape or Graphviz, give it a name, take it out for a movie, and stare at it for days prior to function execution.
+2. If you are going to deal with trees, borrow as much as you can from the Document Object Model (web/HTML) don't try to reinvent the wheel.
+The Document Object Model is perfect for working with trees.

 ## Notable Programs
 - [bashscript]: A small shell and a very lightweight JavaScript library meant to convert Operating System commands to functions.